• Skip to primary navigation

 As for their texture, most limes are juicy yet firm when ripe - perfect for juicing or grating into salads or marinades.

-If you don’t have limes on hand but need to add acidity to your dish, you can use lemon juice as a substitute or even alum powder if it calls for that unique lime flavor.
+If you don't have limes on hand but need to add acidity to your dish, you can use lemon juice as a substitute or even alum powder if it calls for that unique lime flavor - or review lime substitute list for acidity for other citrus swaps.

 Either way, you'll get the same kind of desired acidic taste without having to worry about perplexing alternatives.